dotless-de/vagrant-vbguest/Readme.md

 ## Installation

-Requires vagrant 0.9.4 or later
+Requires vagrant 0.9.4 or later (including 1.0)
+Since vagrant v1.0.0 the prefered installation method for vagrant is using the provided packages or installers.
+If you installed vagrant that way, you need to use vagrant's gem wrapper:

+    vagrant gem install vagrant-vbguest

+If you installed vagrant using RubyGems simply:

     gem install vagrant-vbguest

-or, using vagrant's gem wrapper

-    vagrant gem install vagrant-vbguest

 Compatibly for vagrant 0.8 is provided by version 0.0.3 (which lacks a bunch of new options)